-You come home from work after having to stare at a computer screen for hours and hours but would still like to spend time reading your favorite ebooks, so what can you do?
+If you come home from work after staring at a computer screen for hours and hours but would still like to spend time reading your favorite ebooks, what can you do?
 Thanks to the following text-to-speech apps, you can sit back, relax and listen instead of having to read and tiring your eyes out more.
 These Android and iPhone apps will read the text on your screen out loud for you.

-2. Voice Aloud Reader
+2. Voice Aloud Reader (Android)

 Voice Aloud Reader is a good option when it comes to choosing a text-to-speech app.
 When you first install the app, it will guide you on how to use it, unlike other apps where you have to play around with them to figure out how to use them.